OsmanKAYI/full-stack-roadmap/vscode/extensions.md

   - It makes your codes, writings, files, and etc. more readable with making them colorful.
 - **Remote Explorer**
   - Complements the Remote - SSH and Remote Tunnels extensions by enabling the Remote Explorer view that shows a list of remote machines available to connect to.
+- **TODO Highlight**
+  - Highlight TODO, FIXME and other annotations within your code.Sometimes you forget to review the TODOs you've added while coding before you publish the code to production.
+So I've been wanting an extension for a long time that highlights them and reminds me that there are notes or things not done yet.
+Hope this extension helps you as well.
+- **Todo Tree**
+  - This extension quickly searches (using ripgrep) your workspace for comment tags like TODO and FIXME, and displays them in a tree view in the activity bar.
+The view can be dragged out of the activity bar into the explorer pane (or anywhere else you would prefer it to be).
 - **Vetur**
   - Vue tooling for VSCode.
 - **vscode-pdf**